mohit810/streamingcdn/README.md

 ### Currently in Devlopment
 1) Integrating FFmpeg.
-2) Allowing multiple users to connect start broadcasting.
+2) Allowing multiple users to connect and start broadcasting.

 ### Final Goal
 To receive the broadcast, Convert it into hls in various quality then push those to cdn to serve to the User.